Blac Chyna Says Tyga Not Paying Child Support Amid Kylie Jenner Cheating Rumors

 “So I’mma treat u like that!
 Not playing Jenny!
 Wow.”

-Chyna’s social media outburst was shockingly unexpected, however, this is not the first time she has gone on social media rants about her personal life.
+Chyna’s social media outburst was shockingly unexpected.
+However, this is not the first time she has gone on social media rants about her personal life.

 “Stop running to ur money!
 Telling my business about King!
 I bet any money!
 I got more money than ur account, Tyga, Michael!!!!”